Mid-Michigan Railroad: History

 The company incorporated in 1987, for the purpose of acquiring railway lines from the CSX Corporation.
 The company was owned at inception by RailTex, a Texas-based holding company which owned many short line railroads.
 The Mid-Michigan bought two lines from CSX:Elmdale–Greenville and Paines–Elwell.
 In 1999 it sold the southernmost 5.6 mi of Elmdale line, Elmdale–Malta, back to CSX.

 Routes

 St. Louis Subdivision: Alma - Paines

 The only remaining line on the Mid-Michigan is the line from Alma to Paines.
 The line from Lowell to Greenville was sold back to Grand Rapids Eastern Railroad and soon after removed for a bike trail in 2009.
 Corn and soybeans are the main commodities hauled.
-The railroad interchanges with the Great Lakes Central Railroad at Alma and the Lake State Railway at Paines.
+The railroad interchanges with the Great Lakes Central Railroad at Alma and Lake State Railway at Paines.

 Traffic

 The railroad's traffic comes mainly from grain products, such as corn and soybeans.
 The MMRR hauled around 5,100 carloads in 2008.